-The NoTE Lab was established in 2023 and is located on the 11th floor, room 1103.
-It is also documented in book form.
-It is designed to give students hands-on experience in the software and hardware engineering of IoT devices within edge and cloud computing systems, putting into practice state-of-the-art concepts in hardware, networking, and software development using a fully open source implementation.
+The NoTE Lab was established in 2023 and is located on the 11th floor, Room 1103.
+It is also comprehensively documented in book form.
+The lab was developed to provide students with hands-on experience in the software and hardware development of IoT devices within edge and cloud computing systems.
+It allows students to apply cutting-edge concepts in hardware, networking, and software engineering through a fully open-source-based implementation.

 The network of Things Engineering (NoTE) Lab, with seven hands-on lab modules covering topics ranging from “Interfacing sensors and actuators” and “Connecting IoT and Edge with MQTT” to “Data pipelining in cloud computing”.